Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s perhaps worse is the extremely slow charging via the included wireless puck.
 Instead of using pogo pins, Samsung opted for wireless charging here.
 It’s painfully slow.
 The 230mAh battery takes almost two hours to charge, which is a horrendously long time for a watch you might just want to juice up quickly before you duck out for a run.
 You can wirelessly charge it on the go with the new S10 family, but it’ll take even longer to charge that way.

 Samsung Galaxy Watch Active: Pricing and final thoughts

 At $199, the Galaxy Watch Active is priced very competitively.
-As far as hardware performance goes it’s up there, barring the battery and charging issues just mentioned.
-Where the Galaxy Watch Active falls down though, putting it squarely in do-not-buy territory — is fitness tracking.
-Fortunately, this is something Samsung can absolutely fix, and will hopefully do so soon.
+As far as hardware performance goes, it’s up there, barring the battery and charging issues just mentioned.
+Where the Galaxy Watch Active falls, though, putting it squarely in the do-not-buy territory — is fitness tracking.
+Fortunately, this is something Samsung can absolutely fix and will hopefully do so soon.
 I’ve had a great experience with other Samsung wearables in the past, so I know Samsung can make amends.

 Despite the 'Active' name, you shouldn't buy the Galaxy Watch Active if you need accurate fitness or health tracking.

 If the actual data recorded by the Watch Active is not the reason you’re buying it, then go ahead — it’s likely a sound investment (especially seeing there are so many open box discounts already due to the number of returns retailers are seeing).

 See also: Samsung Galaxy Watch buyer’s guide

 If you want a wearable for notifications, music, something to prompt you to move or relax, and tell you the time, then yeah, the Galaxy Watch Active is great.
 But add blood pressure monitoring, sleep tracking, heart-rate monitoring, step or floor count to that list of needs, and the Watch Active is simply not a good buy right now.